ROCK-N-ROLL INTO READING AND WRITING

 Where do I write?
 How do I come up with ideas?
 What is my method for saving and expanding my ideas?
 What is my process for creating characters, deciding on a setting, and developing a plot?
 How do I revise my work?
 What am I working on now?

 In this funny and fast-moving presentation geared toward a middle-grade audience, I talk about my journey to publication and give students an insider’s view of the writing business.
 From the point of inspiration for Just One Thing! and Samantha Hansen Has Rocks in Her Head to the final paycheck, students discover the process involved in creating picture books and novels.
-They’re put to work as my editors and find out which areas in my books required editing and rewriting.
-We explore how to create diverse characters and how those characters’ actions enhance plot.
+They’re put to work as my editors and find out which parts of my books required editing and rewriting.
+We explore how to create interesting characters and how those characters’ actions enhance plot.
 Students get to see my office, revision notes from my picture books and middle-grade novels, and works-in-progress.
 They’re encouraged to write both poetry and prose, and keep track of all ideas in a SEEDS file.
 Mini writing activities are sprinkled throughout the presentation to help even the most antsy students stay focused and involved.
 By the end of an hour everyone understands why it takes hard work, patience, and a sense of humor to be a writer.

 LET’S READ TOGETHER!